-Oil and gas exploration has taken place throughout central Utah because of the structural similarities between it and the producing overthrust belt of Wyoming (Clark, 1987).
-Several oil companies have drilled test wells in Juab Valley and on the Gunnison Plateau in SE Juab County; no productive reservoirs have been discovered to date.
+Oil and gas exploration has taken place throughout central Utah because of the structural similarities between it and the producing and of the overthrust belt of Wyoming (Clark, 1987).
+Several oil companies have drilled test wells in Juab Valley and on the Gunnison Plateau in SE Juab County, no productive reservoirs have been discovered to date.